abdibrokhim/wrapped25/README.md

 - Top/ Senior Software/ ML/ Startup Engineers working with me.
 That's insane! [^12]
 - Trump launched meme coin $TRUMP.
 Go to sleep at nights!!! [^13]
 - "Hack the Future: AI & Open Source Hackathon” has officially begun!! [^14]
+- Here's What We Achieved!
+All the insights from recent...
+"Hack the Future: AI & Open Source Hackathon".[^15]

 ---